tferrari92/automate-all-the-things/README.md

 ## (Optional) Create An Azure Self-Hosted Agent
 ***If you have a hosted parallelism, you can skip this step.***<br/>

 A hosted parallelism basically means that Azure will spin up a server in which to run your pipelines.
-You can purchase one or you can request a free parallelism by filling out [this form](https://aka.ms/azpipelines-parallelism-request).<br/>
+You can purchase one or you can request a free parallelism by filling out [this form](https://aka.ms/azpipelines-parallelism-request).

 If you don't have a hosted parallelism, you will have to run the pipeline in a **self-hosted agent**.
-This means you'll install an Azure DevOps Agent on your local machine, which will recieve and execute the pipeline jobs.<br/>
+This means you'll install an Azure DevOps Agent on your local machine, which will recieve and execute the pipeline jobs.

 To install a self-hosted agent on your machine, you can follow the official documentation [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install).

 <br/>
 <p title="We Are Not The Same" align="center"> <img width="460" src="https://i.imgur.com/E0s8TW6.png"> </p>
 <br/>

 * * *

 <br/>

 # **PIPELINES**

-## EKS Deployment Pipeline
+## AWS Infrastructure Deployment Pipeline

+### **Explanation**

 Our first pipeline, the one that will provide us with all the AWS infrastucture.

 What does this pipeline do?
-If you take a look at the azure-devops/00-deploy-infra.yml file, you'll see that the first

-Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on AWS with Terraform.
-These two resources will allow us to store our terraform state remotely and lock it.<br/>
+If you take a look at the azure-devops/00-deploy-infra.yml file, you'll see that the first thing we do is use the Terraform plugin we previously installed to deploy a S3 Bucket and DynamoDB table.
+These two resources will allow us to store our terraform state remotely and give it locking functionality.<br/>

 Why do we need to store our tf state remotely and locking it?
 Well, this is probably not necessary for this excercise but it's a best practice when working on a team.<br>
-Storing it remotely means that everyone on the team can access the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.
+Storing it remotely means that everyone on the team can access and work with the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.

+Before we proceed with deploying out actual infrastructure., we'll move the state file to the /terraform/aws/ directory, so our backend resources (the Bucket and DynamoDB Table) will also be tracked as part of our whole infrastructure.
+If you want to understand how this works, I suggest you watch [this video](https://youtu.be/7xngnjfIlK4?t=2483) where Sid from [DevOps Directive](https://www.youtube.com/@DevOpsDirective) explains it better than I ever could...

+Now that's everything is set, we will finally deploy our infra!

+It's mainly the networking resources and the EKS cluster.
+If you want to know exactly what is being deployed, you can check the [terraform files](/terraform/aws).

+### **Instructions**

 1. On your Azure DevOps project, go to Pipelines on the left side menu.
 2. Select Pipelines under Pipelines on the left side menu.